Abdou2425/AI_IDS/README.md

 The system logs every packet as a feature vector to **JSONL datasets**, making it ML-ready from day one.
 Each detector runs independently or together under a single unified manager.

+In addition, detected alerts are visualized through an interactive dashboard built with **React**, allowing real-time monitoring and intuitive analysis of network activity.

 This project was developed as part of our **second semester project in the fourth year of Computer Security studies**, reflecting both our practical and theoretical training in cybersecurity.
 ---

 ## 🎯 Detectors